Eternity is rushing towards us.

 You and everyone else must be ready.

 After one of my recent speaking engagements, a gentleman came up to me to chat.
-He told me that he worked for the government in kind of an undercover capacity.
+He told me that he worked for the government in a kind of an undercover capacity.
 I was intrigued and started asking him questions.
-Well of course, he couldn’t tell me too much!
-He told me that when he does undercover work, he has to have some type of “cover” so people won’t know what he is really doing.
-He told me that he chose to be an open air preacher and to hand out tracts as his “cover!”
+Well, of course, he couldn’t tell me too much!
+He told me that when he does undercover work, he has to have some type of “cover,” so people wouldn’t know what he really does.
+He told me that he had chosen to be an open air preacher and to hand out tracts as his “cover!”
 I stood there almost stunned.
-I said that you get paid every day to preach the gospel and hand tracts out, but that really isn’t your job?!
+I said, “You get paid every day to preach the gospel and hand tracts out, but that really isn’t your job?!”
 I loved it.
 What a fantastic idea.
-I asked him how he got away with that as a “cover.”
-He told me that he was the boss, and he could make that decision!
+I asked him how he got away with that as his “cover.”
+He told me he was the boss, and he could make that decision!
 My kind of boss!

 The whole conversation really got me thinking.
-What really got to me was that for many of us, we do just the opposite.
+What hit me was that for many of us, we do just the opposite.
 We are salesmen, who happen to be Christians.
 We are mothers and fathers, whose faith is only seen on Sundays.
 We are plumbers, but our customers never know that we read the Bible.
-We are politicians, but we don’t want to mix our faith in with our job.
-We are teachers, but leave our Christianity at the front door with the metal detector.
-We are students, but think we don’t need to raise our hands up to speak against the false teachings that are being propagated on college campuses.
-We are, and you can fill in the blank, but yet we are keeping the most important part of ourselves, our relationship with the Almighty God, to ourselves.
-So when this world is in desperate need of eternal truth, it comes down to the fact that we are scared or ashamed and that it is really not my job to tell these people anyway.
+We are politicians, but we don’t want to mix our faith with our job.
+We are teachers, but we leave our Christianity at the front door with the metal detector.
+We are students, but we think we don’t need to raise our hands up to speak up against the false teachings that are being propagated on college campuses.
+We are . . . and you can fill in the blank, but yet, we keep the most important part of ourselves—our relationship with the Almighty God—to ourselves.
+So when this world is in desperate need of eternal truth, it comes down to the fact that we are either scared or ashamed to tell these people the truth, as if it is really not my job to do so, anyway.
 Wrong!

-Once while I was still teaching, I had to hire a guy to speak at an athletic banquet, so I hired this ex-Major League Baseball player.
-It was a Christian school, and we wanted someone with a strong testimony to challenge the students and parents to boldly stand for Jesus Christ.
-So, I asked him what he was doing for a living.
-He told me that he worked for a cable company and installed cable TV in people’s homes.
-I asked why would you be doing that?
+Once while I was still teaching, I had to hire a guy to speak at an athletic banquet, so I hired an ex-Major League Baseball player.
+It was a banquet for a Christian school, and we wanted someone with a strong testimony to challenge the students and parents to boldly stand for Jesus Christ.
+So when I contacted him, I asked what he was doing for a living.
+He told me he worked for a cable company and installed cable TV in people’s homes.
+I asked, “Why would you be doing that?”
 I am not the smartest guy in the world sometimes!
 I thought that every ex-pro athlete should be rolling in the dough.
-And of course reality is very different from our perception.
-He looked at me and said, the reason I install cable TV is to get into more people’s homes so I can tell them the truth about eternity and the truth about the crucified Savior of the world.
+And, of course, reality is sometimes very different from our perception.
+He looked at me and said, “The reason I install cable TV is to get into more people’s homes so I can tell them the truth about eternity and the truth about the crucified Savior of the world.”
 I can’t even begin to tell you the feeling I had inside of me when he told me his story.
 It was one of the most humbling moments of my entire life; this man had life figured out.
-It isn’t that you go and lay cable to feed the family and pay the bills, but that you go into people’s homes to plant seeds for the Lord Jesus Christ, and at the same time God allows you to get a paycheck.
+It isn’t that you go and lay cable to feed the family and pay the bills, but that you go into people’s homes to plant seeds for the Lord Jesus Christ, and at the same time, God allows you to get a paycheck.

 You see that Paul wasn’t standing before Festus and King Agrippa as a tentmaker.
 He was standing there as a man of God who happened to make tents on the side.
 He didn’t get arrested for being a tentmaker.
 His real profession was making sure that Festus and King Agrippa knew the truth about Jesus Christ, period.
 Paul made some very powerful and direct statements to the King.
 He didn’t worry about the consequences; he worried about being faithful to God and nothing else.

 As the New Year begins, I want to encourage you not to be an undercover Christian in the coming days.
-Make sure it is the part about you that most people know first and foremost.
-Oh by the way, the government person who was undercover told me that one day he got the chance to hand a tract to the terrorist that he had been following!
+Make sure your faith is the part about you that most people know first and foremost.
+Oh, by the way, the government person who was undercover told me that one day, he got the chance to hand a tract to the terrorist that he had been following!
 Even he knew that jail doesn’t change a man’s heart, but the gospel does.
 Make sure no one around you in the coming days will ever mistake you as an undercover Christian.
 Be bold!